SamHez/To-Do-List-Application/README.md

 # To-Do-List-Application
-This is a fully functional to do list application implemented in Java \script and designed using the Bootstrap framework..
+This is a fully functional to do list application implemented in Javascript and designed using the Bootstrap framework..